Government ‘in discussions’ with EU over steel tariff hike – Starmer

 “This UK Government has consistently shown that it values and backs our steel industry, and we know that ministers will be acutely aware of the grave risks the EU’s proposal poses.”

-He said it was vital the Government moves “swiftly to negotiate preferential treatment for the UK” and tighten trade defence measures.
+He said the Government must move “swiftly to negotiate preferential treatment for the UK” and tighten trade defence measures.

 Charlotte Brumpton-Childs, GMB union national officer, called the measures a “hammer blow” to the UK steel industry.

-She said: “This could be the end of steel-making in UK if proper safeguards aren’t secured.”
+She said: “This could be the end of steel-making in the UK if proper safeguards aren’t secured.”

 Industry minister Chris McDonald said: “We will always defend our critical steel industry, which is why we are pushing the European Commission for urgent clarification of the impact of this move on the UK.